LazerMaker/gun-models-ak47-and-supprest-pistol-/README.md

 # gun-models-ak47-and-supprest-pistol-
-aim new to blender sow its not perfect
+im new to blender sow its not perfect